revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 <details><summary> <b>Show Answer</b> </summary>
-The functionality of both functions and lambda functions are similar.
-But, we need to write some extra code in normal functions compared to lambda functions for the same functionality.
+The functionality of functions and lambda functions are similar.
+But, we need to write some extra code in functions compared to lambda functions for the same functionality.

 Lambda functions come in handy when there is a single expression.